List of The Idolmaster characters: Cute idols

 An aspiring seiyū idol who claims to be an "eternally 17-years old" alien from Planet Usamin (ウサミン星人, Usamin-seijin), a supposed planet she claims is "one hour away via train".
 In the anime version, she has a temp job at 346 Pro's cafe.
 She was fired from her weathercaster job.

-Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for six weeks and topped at #7 on June 3.
+Her Cinderella Master single, released on May 22, 2013, charted on the Oricon Singles Chart for six weeks and topped at No. 7 on June 3.